 Following the publication of Lazar’s work another researcher, Adam Moore decided to conduct his own study to see to what degree meditation affected our concentration.
 Moore’s study revolved around 40 participants who meditated 5 days a week, only ten minutes a day.
 After 16-weeks Moore realized that the participants levels of concentration had increased significantly compared to before.

-Though “touch” is a good sense to focus on, it’s not the only thing we can rely on to help improve our focus.
+Though “touch” is a good sense to focus on, it’s not the only thing you can rely on to help improve your focus.
 Another is sight and therefore, observation.
 Pick up a familiar object and place it in front of you.
 Now stare at it as long as you’re able to and try to take in every single detail that you can.
 Keep check of when your mind begins to wander and make a point of bringing your attention back to the object in question.
 What do you see?
 The more you do this, the more you’ll improve your focus and, for that matter, your mindfulness.

 A last practice you can try involves music and another one of your senses; your hearing.
 Put on your favorite musical piece and listen to it carefully.
-Don’t just pay attention to the lyrics (if there are any) but try to notice the beat, the rhythm the background instruments… What instruments can you hear, and which ones dominate the others?
+Don’t just pay attention to the lyrics (if there are any) but try to notice the beat, the rhythm and the background instruments… What instruments can you hear, and which ones dominate the others?
 How does this particular piece make you feel?
 Does it evoke any memories or imagery?
 Don’t be afraid to explore and observe these things that the music gives rise.
 Just remember to not be swept up by them so much that you forget to hear the music.

 These are just a few mindfulness tricks that you can use to help you increase your focus.
 But as always, we’d love to hear from you!
-Do you any trouble focusing or concentrating?
+Do you have any trouble focusing or concentrating?
 Have you ever tried such exercises?
 If you have, what exercises or activities have helped you to increase your focus.
 Share your experience with us!